 Canada

-International Experience Canada (IEC) is hugely popular with Kiwis.
-Whistler and Banff ski seasons, Toronto city life, and Vancouver's outdoor culture draw thousands of NZ working holiday makers.
+International Experience Canada (IEC) is hugely popular with Australians.
+Whistler ski seasons, Toronto city life, and Vancouver's outdoor culture draw large numbers of Australian working holiday makers.

 • Canadian medical costs are high, particularly in Alberta and British Columbia

-• Ski resort work is seasonal - ensure your policy covers the full duration of your visa, not just the season
+• Ski resort work is seasonal - make sure your policy covers the full duration of your visa, not just the ski season

 • Some provinces require proof of health insurance as part of residency registration

-Tips for Kiwis Buying Working Holiday Travel Insurance
+Tips for Australians Buying Working Holiday Travel Insurance

-Practical tips to help you get the right working holiday cover and avoid common pitfalls.
+Practical guidance to help you get the right cover for your working holiday.

 1